pereira-a/SKAdmin/README.md

 ### Event Chat Messages & Event Console Messages
 You can turn on and off this in Config.settings.event_messages and Config.settings.event_messages_console, respectively.
 To turn of use the nil value.
-To turn on use the value 1
+To turn on use the value 1.

 ## Notes
 1. Is extremely important to create skadmin_saves directory.
 You can change then name of the folder and files in Config.settings.saves_directory

 ## Features
+- [X] Admin Ranks
+- [ ] Restart server
 - [X] Kick Player
 - [X] Ban Player
 - [X] Unban Player